maidsafe/temp_safe_network/safe-cli/README.md

 #### Retrieving binary files with --hexdump

-By default, binary files are treated just like a plaintext file and will typically display unreadable garbage on the screen unless output is redirected to a file, eg:
+By default, binary files are treated just like a plaintext file and will typically display unreadable garbage on the screen unless the output is redirected to a file, eg:

 ```shell
 $ safe cat safe://hbwybynbbwotm5qykdfxuu4r4doogaywf8jupxats5zg39xjjtd8xmtpky > /tmp/favicon.ico
 ```

-However, the flag --hexdump is available which provides a more human friendly hexadecimal dump, similar to that of the standard *xxd* unix tool.
+However, the flag --hexdump is available which provides a more human-friendly hexadecimal dump, similar to that of the standard *xxd* Unix tool.
 Here's an example.

 ```shell
 $ safe cat --hexdump safe://hbwybynbbwotm5qykdfxuu4r4doogaywf8jupxats5zg39xjjtd8xmtpky | head